Lednerb/bilberry-hugo-theme/v4/README.md

 theme = "bilberry-hugo-theme/v4"
 ```

-- Copy cloned (or unzipped) theme files in previous step to the `my-new-blog/themes` directory:
+- Copy cloned (or unzipped) theme files in the previous step to the `my-new-blog/themes` directory:

 ```shell
 cp -r bilberry-hugo-theme my-new-blog/themes/bilberry-hugo-theme